As Gulfood draws to a close in Dubai this week, one of the biggest exhibitions in the region, the appetite for food is palatable [all puns intended].

 None of these business models were unique in their own right, but they have all demonstrated the region’s openness to disruption.
 LUNCH:ON has managed to innovate the delivery business model to cater to office workers, while the founders of Dubai-based Salt Burger’s use of Instagram won it a legion of followers whose custom enabled it to open several restaurants.

 Both Talabat and Carriage emerged from Kuwait, where Deliveroo just launched its services.
 Kuwait is aiming to become the food capital of the world by 2030.
-The government has launched a food accelerator to help achieve this while franchises of foreign chains are beginning to dwindle as local food brands have emerged in the GCC state – some which are now expanding beyond the region to Europe and the US.
+The country has the region's only food accelerator to help achieve this while franchises of foreign chains are beginning to dwindle as local food brands have emerged in the GCC state – some which are now expanding beyond the region to Europe and the US.
 There is a certain celebration and embracing of food in this part of the world that it has become more of an experience than a method of survival, creating new opportunities for tweaks and alterations along the chain.

 The innovation need not necessarily come in the form of deep or hi-tech to become pioneers, but rather from our ability to adopt and embrace new technologies – that is something we can use to our advantage, instead of copying other models from different parts of the world.